dotnet/pinvoke/README.md

 Special Windows Store targeted assemblies omit p/invoke signatures to banned APIs so your Store apps can depend on these libraries without getting rejected by the Store certification process.

 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

-**⚠ NOTICE: A new, preferred approach for Win32 p/invokes now exists for C# developers.
-[Check it out](https://github.com/dotnet/pinvoke/issues/565).**

 ## Usage